owagner/logic4mqtt/README.md

   - now skips common backup suffixes when looking for scripts to execute (right now, "~" and ".bak")
   - when publishing to MQTT, round numbers to 8 decimal digits, and try to avoid a decimal point alltogether for integers.
 Also, convert Booleans to 0/1.
+  - API: SunriseSunset now has getSunrise() and getSunset() methods which accept a string denoting the required Zenith (OFFICIAL, ASTRONOMICAL, NAUTICAL and CIVIL)
+  - API: added SunriseSunset.isDaylight() and variants to quickly check whether it's currently between sunrise and sunset for the given Zenith

 * 0.5 - 2015/01/18 - owagner
   - API: added Utilites.sendNetMessage() function for doing very simple network communication